LUWIZ

 weekly ChatGPT users

-A growing share of your B2B buyers queries an LLM before visiting your site.
+A growing share of your B2B buyers query an LLM before visiting your site.
 The first impression now happens in the generated answer, not on your homepage.

 The stakes go beyond traffic.
 A SaaS recommended by an AI inherits a transfer of authority: the buyer perceives the brand as validated by a neutral third party.
-This positioning is built, not bought.
-It comes from precise industry expertise work, anchored in the real use cases of your market.
+That positioning is built, not bought.
+To go deeper on the difference between the two disciplines, our GEO vs SEO comparison details what actually changes in the visibility mechanics.
+Dedicated GEO expertise for SaaS anchors this positioning to your market's real use cases.

 The buying journey now runs through LLMs

-Your buyers no longer look for a product.
-They look for a solution to a business problem, and they express it in natural language to an assistant.
+Your buyers no longer search for a product.
+They search for a solution to a business problem, and they phrase it in natural language to an assistant.

 The query has changed in nature.
 Before: "CRM software".
-Today: "what CRM for a 12-person sales team selling on a long cycle".
+Today: "which CRM for a 12-person sales team selling on long cycles".
 The first is a keyword.
-The second is a complete situation the LLM will analyze in order to recommend.
-A GEO-optimized SaaS answers the second formulation, because that is the one that precedes a purchase decision.
+The second is a full situation the LLM analyzes to recommend.
+A GEO-optimized SaaS answers the second phrasing, because it's the one that precedes a buying decision.

-The three moments where AI decides on your behalf
+The three moments where AI decides for you

-The B2B journey passes through three key moments where an LLM can tip the scales.
+The B2B journey crosses three key moments where an LLM can tip the scales.

 Defining the need

 The buyer describes their problem to the AI and asks which categories of tools exist.
-If your SaaS is not associated with that problem, you don't even enter the category.
+If your SaaS isn't associated with that problem, you don't even enter the category.

 Building the shortlist

-The buyer asks for "the best tools for X".
-The LLM names three to five.
+The buyer asks "the best tools for X".
+The LLM cites three to five names.
 Being in that cluster of citations is the central goal of B2B GEO.

 The final trade-off

 The buyer compares two solutions: "X or Y for my case".
 The AI draws on comparisons, reviews and your feature pages.
-Your BOFU content carries its full weight here.
+Your decision content carries its full weight here.

-These three moments correspond to decision queries, not traffic queries.
-Covering them requires a conversion-oriented editorial strategy, not a volume-oriented one.
-This is exactly the logic of BOFU content for SaaS: target buying intent, not the click.
+These three moments correspond to decision queries, not traffic.
+Covering them requires a conversion-oriented editorial strategy, not volume.
+That's exactly the logic developed in our approach to SaaS content strategy: target buying intent, not the click.

 Key takeaway

 More than 50% of Google queries already trigger an AI Overview.
-In B2B, where research precedes every decision, ignoring the AI layer means abandoning the field at the very moment the buyer is deciding.
+In B2B, where research precedes every decision, ignoring the AI layer means surrendering the ground at the very moment the buyer decides.

 Making your pages citable by AI

-A page is only citable if an AI can read it, understand it and extract a self-contained answer from it.
+A page is only citable if an AI can read it, understand it and extract a standalone answer from it.
 Three technical conditions, often overlooked by SaaS companies.

 First, rendering.
-LLMs don't execute JavaScript.
-A SaaS that serves its content through a client-side SPA is invisible to most AI crawlers.
-The content must be present in the static HTML, via SSR or pre-rendered output.
-This is non-negotiable, and it's the point where most modern SaaS sites fail.
+LLMs don't reliably execute JavaScript.
+A SaaS that serves its content via a client-side SPA is invisible to most AI crawlers.
+The content must be present in the static HTML, in SSR or in pre-rendered output.
+This is non-negotiable, and it's where most modern SaaS sites fail.
+Our guide to optimizing a site for AI agents details the priority crawl fixes.

-Next, the structure of the information.
+Second, the structure of information.
 An LLM extracts passages.
-The optimal citable passage runs between 134 and 167 words: a complete, self-sufficient answer that addresses a question without external context.
+The optimal citable passage runs between 134 and 167 words: a complete, self-sufficient answer that responds to a question without external context.
 Open each section with that direct answer, then expand.

 Structuring for extraction